Garnets: A Rainbow of Colors

 Ant Hill Garnets

-One of our favorite garnets is a pyrope mined in the Four Corners region of the U.S. by ants.
-You read that correctly.
+One of our favorite garnets is a pyrope mined by ants in the Four Corners region of the U.S. You read that correctly.
 Known as “ant hill” garnets, the stones are brought to the surface by ants while creating their tunnels and discarding the “debris” on the sides of the hills.

 As the gemstone of the second anniversary, it is fitting that garnets symbolize love, happiness, peace, and prosperity.
 As such, these versatile beauties are also an excellent choice for a unique engagement ring.
 With so many color options, you’re sure to find the one that is right for your special someone.